extavourlab/TransgenerationalEffectOfNutrition/README.md

 ## Funding

-Funding for this research project was provided by ADD FUNDING SOURCES HERE.
+This work was funded and supported by the National Institute of Health (NIH).